 Offerings change year to year based on student interest.
-Wellness, rocketry, crafts, knitting, photography and a variety of other interests have had organized clubs in the past.
+Wellness, crafts, knitting, beading, meditation, running, hiking and a variety of other interests have had organized clubs in the past.
 For more information about student groups and resources, please contact a staff member of Residence Life or Student Services.